Health and wellbeing

 Offering a blend of wellness and culinary experiences, Yogandspice include Seasonal Yoga and Food, Yoga and Time to Relax and Women’s Wellness breaks.
 Visitors can also learn to cook Chinese vegetarian and vegan dishes, find out how to grow vegetables and spices at home or learn about Ayurvedic diet and lifestyle, discovering how it can help to detox and de-stress.

 Chill out on a stand up paddle board combined with yoga.
 Simon at SUP Adventures is a stand up paddle boarding specialist and provides a whole manner of activities from introduction mornings, to yoga-related breaks to their annual Wanderlust retreat.
 Or combine yoga and cycling on a day retreat with The Frog Project, connecting with the beauty of the North York Moors' landscape.

 Kick back with a short break in a Forest Holiday tree-house in Keldy Forest or a log cabin at Cropton, where you can enjoy in-cabin spa treatments before chilling out in the outdoor hot tub with the sounds of the night forest around you.
 Or really get back to nature with their forest ranger who'll introduce you to a world of woodland secrets, bushcraft and survival skills and take you out in the dark when the forest really comes to life.

-If you like spiritual peace and serenity, you can book a place on any of the retreats and courses given by the monks at Ampleforth Abbey, a Benedictine monastery, which offers a full pastoral programme while Stanbrook Abbey, a stonemason's throw away, currently offers limited facilities but expects to expand this shortly.
+If you like spiritual peace and serenity, you can book a place on any of the retreats and courses given by the monks at Ampleforth Abbey, a Benedictine monastery, which offers a full pastoral programme and at Stanbrook Abbey, a stonemason's throw away, which offers limited facilities.

 The Great Outdoors